Independent African news, markets, culture and politics.

 South-East politicians pay gunmen, use them to win elections - Joe Igbokwe alleges

-The Anambra State gubernatorial election is currently underway, with various political parties participating in the process.
-The Independent National Electoral Commission (INEC) is overseeing the election, which will determine the state’s governor for the next four years.
-Among the parties contesting the election are the All Progressives Congress (APC), People’s Democratic Party (PDP), All Progressives Grand Alliance (APGA), Labour Party, and the African Democratic Congress (ADC).
+The Anambra State gubernatorial election is currently underway, with the Independent National Electoral Commission (INEC) overseeing a contest that will determine the state’s governor for the next four years.
+Several parties are vying for the position, including the All Progressives Congress (APC), People’s Democratic Party (PDP), All Progressives Grand Alliance (APGA), Labour Party, and African Democratic Congress (ADC).

-According to Joe Igbokwe, a chieftain of the APC, the ADC has a minimal presence in the ongoing election.
-Igbokwe claimed that the party is “nowhere to be found” in polling units and wards across the state.
-He made this statement on his Facebook page, suggesting that the ADC’s absence may lead to accusations of rigging.
-Igbokwe’s comment may be seen as a response to the party’s perceived lack of visibility during the election.
+APC chieftain Joe Igbokwe has claimed that the ADC’s presence in the election is minimal, stating on his Facebook page that the party is “nowhere to be found” in polling units and wards across the state.
+He suggested that the ADC’s absence could lead to accusations of rigging, framing his comment as a response to the party’s perceived lack of visibility.

-The ADC has been in the news recently due to its adoption by a coalition of opposition leaders who are reportedly planning to challenge President Bola Tinubu’s potential re-election bid in 2027.
-However, the party’s performance in the Anambra State election may raise questions about its viability as a major political force.
+The ADC has recently attracted attention after being adopted by a coalition of opposition leaders who reportedly plan to challenge President Bola Tinubu’s potential re‑election bid in 2027.
+However, its performance in the Anambra gubernatorial race may raise questions about its viability as a major political force.

-The election in Anambra State is being closely watched, as it is one of the first major electoral tests for the various political parties since the last general election.
-The outcome of the election will likely have significant implications for the political landscape in the state and potentially at the national level.
+The election is being closely watched as one of the first major electoral tests for the parties since the last general election.
+The outcome is expected to have significant implications for the political landscape in Anambra State and potentially at the national level.
+As the process continues, stakeholders and observers will monitor whether the ADC’s apparent absence influences the result.

 Scroll to Top